Honda Civic Type R interior

-The Honda Civic Type R’s low-set driving position feels sporty, but the infotainment system isn’t easy to use
+The Honda Civic Type R’s low-set driving position feels sporty, but the infotainment system isn’t particularly easy to use

-A large swathe of carbon-fibre-look trim across the dashboard – and plenty of red trim pieces around the air vents – make it look more eye-catching than the regular Civic’s interior.
-You also get a sporty three-spoke steering wheel and a solid metal gear knob that vibrates through your palm like your left hand is hardwired to the car’s gearbox.
+A large swathe of carbon-fibre-look trim across the dashboard – and plenty of red trim pieces around the air vents – make the Type R’s interior look more eye-catching than the regular Honda Civic’s cabin.
+You also get a sporty three-spoke steering wheel and a solid titanium gear knob that makes it feel like your left hand is hardwired to the car’s gearbox.

 The Honda’s low-set driver’s seat makes the Focus RS feel like you’re driving a Transit van

 You’ll quickly notice that the infotainment system isn’t nearly as well designed as the rest of the Honda Civic Type R’s interior.
 Its seven-inch display is fairly large for this type of car, but the clunky graphics are below par and the screen is prone to reflections in direct sunlight.
 The menus are also quite confusing compared to the ones you get in a Volkswagen Golf and the screen doesn’t respond to your inputs as quickly, either.

 You get a row of fixed on-screen shortcut buttons to the right of the display, but these sit flush with the screen and don’t offer any feedback when you press them.
 As a result, it’s pretty tricky to switch from one of the system’s key features to another – especially when you’re driving.

 High-spec GT models get sat-nav as standard, but it’s trickier to program and the graphics aren’t as good as the Apple CarPlay and Android Auto smartphone mirroring systems that let you use your phone’s navigation apps through the Honda’s built-in screen.
 These features come as standard across the Honda Civic Type R range